Structured governance assurance for UK school governing boards.

 Pay Committee

-Reviews and determines pay progression for all staff based on appraisal outcomes and pay policy.
-Confidential meeting — no staff governors present.
+Determines pay progression for all staff based on appraisal outcomes and pay policy.
+Confidential meeting, no staff governors present.

 Annually (Autumn)